Timing Windows¶

 Edge cases and rules of thumb¶

-- If a commit lands at or after
+- If a reveal lands after

 3) Slot-time vs wall-clock time¶